 Providing a pop-up box anywhere on your website will give adequate notice to users that cookies are in use on your website, so long as the pop-up box is conspicuous and clearly states what the purpose of the message is.

-While the Financial Times now uses a top banner pop-up, their old method was a pop-up box, seen below.
+While the Financial Times now uses a top banner pop-up, it used to use a pop-up box, seen below.
 This is an example of an adequately conspicuous and clearly stated pop-up box message that provides a link to the Cookies Policy where users can find out more about cookies and also links for managing cookies settings or disabling them altogether.